 “I knew if we gave David a little bit of run support,” said the second baseman, “he would be fine on the mound.”

 A little bit of run support—isn’t that what we all need?

 Dear God, help me to stop thinking about myself and open my eyes to those around me who can use “a little run support.”
 Amen.

 Read and meditate on Romans 15:1–7; 2 Corinthians 1:3–7.

-From God, Me & a Cup of Tea for the Seasons, © 2018 Michele Huey.
+From God, Me, & a Cup of Tea: 101 devotional readings to savor during your time with God, © 2017 Michele Huey.
 All rights reserved.
 Used with permission.